CDT Day 112: Rio Grande Pyramid to the Knife Edge – Finallysickoframen Camp to Toot Toot Cliff Camp

 It felt hot today, and I was soon hiking in just shorts and a shirt for the first time in a while.
 Willows tried to rip these meager layers off on a plunge through a dip of terrain, then up, back over 12,000ft.
 From about halfway up, I turned to look for Spice.
 I found her easily in her pink shirt.
 I also noticed a small herd of elk running in her direction.
 Oh boy, this is gonna be good.
 Spice was deep in willows herself so the large animals got pretty darn close before noticing her.
 All of a sudden they were running the other way.
 Cool.

 The top of that climb had great views and I took a bunch of pictures even though I knew I would be getting a better vantage from the top of the impending third, and biggest climb.
 I needed the breather though.
-I could see almost the entire San Juan route, from San Luis Peak and Snow Mesa across a huge distance, to of course the Rio Grande Pyramid, already fading into a familiar peak in a lineup of endless others.
+I could see almost the entire San Juan route, from San Luis Peak and Snow Mesa across a huge distance, to of course the Rio Grande Pyramid, already fading to a familiar peak in a lineup of endless others.
 Steep rocky down, then steep grassy up.
 My legs felt gassed.
 I needed a break every quarter mile or so and focused on making it to the next trail post.
 I couldn’t put my finger on it and chalked it up to the tough days in the big mountains and my heavy load of food.
 Just getting worn down.
 A final few switchbacks, then views that were totally worth it.

 It was easy and spectacular descending a ridge a couple miles to our lunch spot at an icy creek.
 Willows again tore at my legs on occasion.
 There I was happy to find Rooster and Crunchberry, just finishing up lunch themselves.
 We figured out that they’d been only a few miles ahead of us this entire time.
 It was good to see them again, if only briefly.
-Spice showed up right after they left, in good spirits though tired and Willow whipped as well.
+Spice showed up right after they left, in good spirits though tired and willow whipped as well.

 Neither of us had much left in the tank even after the recharge.
 More climbing left me groggy and delirious.
 We said goodbye to the big beautiful sun at a saddle, looking at three more climbs before camp.
 With headlamps on, we carefully picked our way across a slope that looked too steep to hold a trail, but we made it.
 Then another steep slope, down this time, held my attention pretty well.
 But the sketchiest bit of trail was saved for last.
 A long traverse across a steeper, rockier slope demanded all of my attention.
 It felt intense in the dark.
 My dim red light only illuminated the trail at my feet and not the bottomless abyss to my left.
 In daylight it might have been a piece of cake, but tonight it got my heart pumping.
 Rock avalanches had swept away parts of the trail.
 Those were the most interesting sections.
 But we made it, safe.
 The trail ironically widened as we reached a feature on the map called the Knife Edge.